aFleX Tutorial: Scripting Tool for Thunder Products

 Example: decode_uridecodes the named string using HTTP URI encoding and returns the result.

-The list of supported Events, Operators, and Commands is available in the AX Series aFleX Reference
+The list of supported Events, Operators, and Commands is available in the Thunder Series aFleX Reference.

 aFleX configuration is done in 2 steps:

-- Place the aFleX script on the AX device.
+- Place the aFleX script on the Thunder device.

 - Using the CLI